Heavy lifting prohibited after hip replacement? – Here are the facts!

 Recommendation for the first few weeks:

-• 0–4 weeks: Maximum 5 kg per hand (e.g. a full crate of water is too much).
+• 0–4 weeks: Maximum 5 kg per hand (e.g. a full case of water is too much).

-• 4–8 weeks: Up to 10 kg is usually possible, provided there is no pain and walking is safe.
+• 4–8 weeks: Up to 10 kg is usually possible, provided there is no pain and the ability to walk is secure.

-3.2 From week 8 – Increase in load
+3.2 From week 8 – increasing the workload

-• If the course is uncomplicated, loads of 15–20 kg can often be lifted without any problems.
+• In uncomplicated cases, loads of 15–20 kg can often be lifted without problems.

-• After 3 months, many patients are able to move heavier loads again, either professionally or in sports – always depending on their individual fitness.
+• After 3 months, many patients are again able to move heavier loads professionally or athletically – always depending on individual fitness.

-4. Proper lifting technique – hip and back protection
+4. Correct lifting technique – protection for hips and back

-Even if the artificial joint can withstand a lot, the lifting technique correct:
+Even though the artificial joint can withstand a lot, the lifting technique correct:

 1. from your knees , not your back.

-2. Keep the load close to your body.
+2. Keep the load close to the body.

-5. Why old bans after hip replacements are almost irrelevant today
+5. Why old prohibitions after hip replacement play almost no role today

 The fear of dislocation after hip surgery was justified – in the past.
-Today, it is due to:
+Today it is unfounded:

 • muscle-sparing approaches,